 Penn Daw is primarily served by three roadways: Richmond Highway, North Kings Highway and South Kings Highway.
 One BRT station is planned within the Penn Daw CBC with the northern terminus of the BRT system at the Huntington Metrorail Station entrance on North Kings Highway.
 Several planned road improvements are not dependent on the redevelopment in the Penn Daw CBC area such as the improvements at the North Kings Highway/South Kings Highway and Shield Avenue intersections.
 These improvements are likely to move forward through publicly-led efforts and future capital improvement programs.
-See Figure 29 North Gateway and Penn Daw Community Business Centers Map for location of planned road improvements.
+See Figure 29 for the planned transportation improvements.
 The following is a list of improvements for the Penn Daw CBC: